nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   Use case ends.

+**Use case: Add a new person**

+**MSS**

+1. User requests to add a new person.
+2. AddressBook prompts the user to enter the details of the person.
+3. User enters the details of the person.
+4. AddressBook adds the new person to the list.

+   Use case ends.

+**Extensions**

+* 3a.
+The user enters invalid details.

+    * 3a1.
+AddressBook shows an error message.
+    * 3a2.
+AddressBook prompts the user to enter the details again.

+  Use case resumes at step 3.

+**Use case: Update a person's details**

+**MSS**

+1. User requests to list persons..
+2. AddressBook shows a list of persons.
+3. User requests to update the details of a specific person in the list.
+4. AddressBook prompts the user to enter the new details.
+5. User enters the new details.
+6. AddressBook updates the person's details.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid..

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+* 5a.
+The user enters invalid details.

+    * 5a1.
+AddressBook shows an error message.
+    * 5a2.
+AddressBook prompts the user to enter the details again.

+  Use case resumes at step 4.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.